2024-S1-W101-SoundScapeCity/project/README.md

-# Soundscape City is a online website that allows users to browse and discover sounds from across the globe.
+# Soundscape City is a web app which lets users browse and discover sounds from all across the globe.
-We use a map based system to discover music and ambient sounds.
+It makes use of a map-based system to discover music and ambient sounds.

 ## Accessing Soundscape City
 https://soundscape-city.web.app/